 Fueling for Summer: Cool, Hot Weather Recipes

 Working out consistently through hot summer weather can be a challenge.
-Not only can the heat make running and walking feel more intense, getting the right nutrients to fuel you through it can also be tricky.
+Not only can the heat make running and walking feel more intense, but getting the right nutrients to fuel you through it can also be tricky.
 Cranking the oven or turning on the stove to make a healthy meal is the last thing you want to do when it’s 90° out.

 It makes sense to eat lighter in hot weather.
 Salads, smoothies, fruits, veggies, and nuts are all great options.
 Just make sure they’re packed with quality, slow-burning carbs, protein, and essential vitamins – all the things your muscles need to maintain and recover.
 Good hydration and proper fuel will make the summer heat so much easier to manage.

 We’ve put together a list of nutrient-packed foods great for boosting energy, building immunity, and preventing inflammation.
 Some, like nuts, are great on their own – or throw them in other dishes to increase your nutrient intake.